The legal requirements for health and safety management come from the health and safety legislation.

 A diagram of the UTS Health and Safety Management System Framework (PDF, 203 Kb) is available.

-The UTS Health and Safety Plan focuses on the issues and risks concerning the UTS community and aims to address any deficiencies in the UTS health and safety management system itself.
+The UTS Health and Safety Strategic Plan focuses on the issues and risks concerning the UTS community and aims to address any deficiencies in the UTS health and safety management system itself.

 UTS-wide health and safety audits, external audits of the UTS health and safety management system are conducted every five years.